shibo-chen/markdown-cv/index.md

 </div>

-## Currently
+## About me

-I am a PhD Candidate in the <a href="https://www.eecs.umich.edu/">Department of Electrical Engineering and Computer Science</a> at <a href="https://umich.edu/">the University of Michigan</a>.
-I am advised <a href="https://web.eecs.umich.edu/~taustin/">Prof.Todd Austin</a>.
-I am a student in the <a href="https://www.eecs.umich.edu/celab/">Computer Engineering Laboratory(CELAB)</a> at the University of Michigan.
-I am also a student in <a href="https://adacenter.org/
+I am a PhD Candidate in [the Department of Electrical Engineering and Computer Science]("https://www.eecs.umich.edu/") at [the University of Michigan]("https://umich.edu/").
+I am advised [Prof.Todd Austin](<a href="https://web.eecs.umich.edu/~taustin/">).
+I am a student in [the Computer Engineering Laboratory(CELAB)]("https://www.eecs.umich.edu/celab/") at the University of Michigan.
-">The Center for Applications Driving Architectures(ADA)</a>.
 My field of study is computer system and architecture.

 <!-- ### Specialized in